 Where does stress come from?
-The American Psychological Association reveals a few top examples:
+The American Psychological Association reveals their top work-related examples:

 - Excessive workloads

 - Low salaries

 - The nonexistence of a work-life balance

 - The feeling of being undervalued and unappreciated

 - Unclear performance expectations

 If you are feeling a heavy weight on your shoulders from these everyday stresses, it is likely because you have not learned how to manage your stress effectively.